eriksuddath/nodejs-sdk-npm/README.md

 ### Arguments

-arguments are passed directly into the methods
+Required arguments are passed directly into the methods

 ```js
 app.file.list(languageId)